-Meshek Ofaimme for sustainable agriculture has a farm in Arava and a chain of stores and coffee shops where you can buy and taste their sustainable, organic, fair trade, and animal-friendly produce.
+Meshek Ofaimme, for sustainable agriculture, has a farm in Arava, stores, and coffee shops.
+And you can buy and taste their sustainable, organic, fair trade, and animal-friendly produce.

 Table of Contents

 Here is a table with all the branches:

 |The Pen – The Bar at Hansen

 |Sunday – Thursday: 18:30 – 00:30

 Saturday: 20:30 – 00:30

 |Sunday – Thursday: 08:00 – 16:00